Nizar1999/Expl01t/README.md

 # Boost Across Vast Gaps
 ![Boosting](./screenshots/Boost.gif)

-# See how you score
+# See How You Score
 ![Boosting](./screenshots/Score.png)

 # More Gameplay Here!